 All subscribers will continue to receive my articles and podcast.

 LIVE, INTERACTIVE ZOOM INTERVIEWS - Paid subscribers will have access to live, interactive Zoom interviews with some of the most interesting people I know.
 Q & A will be possible with the live interviews.
-The next day we will post the recording of the call for free.

 I started lecturing on A Course in Miracles in 1983, and since that time I have written 14 books (4 #1 NYTimes bestsellers), founded the non-profit organizations Project Angel Food and The Peace Alliance, worked extensively with people dealing with life-challenging illnesses and other critical situations, counseled hundreds of individuals and organizations, and been a political activist.
 In 2020 I ran for president of the United States.